alexzorila/mde-arbitrary-commands/README.md

 ## Setup
 ### Live Response library
-Upload the following files to library to add functionality.
+Upload the following files to MDE Live Response file library to add functionality.
 * PowerShell interpreter: `ps1`
 * Linux Shell interpreter: `sh`

 ### CyberChef as input encoder
+The following message may be encountered when attempting to execute more complex commands.
+`Error: Please avoid using the following characters as part of scripts' parameters: ; & | ! $ ( )`.
+Base64 encoding can be used as a workaround.

 ## Usage
 ### Windows